-There are two types of people in this world.
-Those who insist on doing everything themselves, and those that delegate.
+There are two types of people in this world—those who insist on doing everything themselves and those that delegate.
 Delegation isn’t easy because it takes knowing enough about the project at hand to find the right person for the job.
 Clearly, you are a delegator, or you strive to be one.
-Trying to manage IT and operations in-house is bogging you or your team down.
-You need the freedom to focus on growing your business, not managing IT.
+Managed IT reduces in-house operations from bogging you or your team down.
+It would help if you had the freedom to focus on growing your business, not managing IT.

-By outsourcing your operations management and IT services, you gain expert operational oversight you need to properly plan using best practices, evolve technologically, and execute the critical operational systems that keep businesses moving forward – hopefully, faster than your competitors.
+By outsourcing your operations management and IT services, you gain expert operational oversight; you need to plan using best practices properly, evolve technologically, and execute the critical operational systems that keep businesses moving forward – hopefully, faster than your competitors.
 Typically, the types of operations management and IT services most outsourced fall under the following categories:

 - Defining and creating an IT architecture